agentmodels/agentmodels.org/chapters/02-webppl.md

 This will be a overview of WebPPL features that are essential to the rest of the tutorial.
 It will move quickly over the key ideas of probabilistic programming.
 If you are new to probabilistic programming, you might read a more general introduction (e.g. [here](http://www.pl-enthusiast.net/2014/09/08/probabilistic-programming/) or [here](https://moalquraishi.wordpress.com/2015/03/29/the-state-of-probabilistic-programming/).
 A detailed [tutorial](https://probmods.org) on Bayesian methods and probabilistic programming, using a language similar to WebPPL, is also good background.

-The only requirement to run the code for this tutorial is to have modern browser (Chrome/Safari/Firefox).
+The only requirement to run the code for this tutorial is to a browser (Chrome/Safari).
 However, to explore the models in more detail, you will want to run WebPPL from the command line.
 Installation is simple and is explained [here](http://webppl.org).

 ## WebPPL: a functionally pure subset of Javascript

 WebPPL includes a subset of Javascript, and follows the syntax of Javascript for this subset.
-(Since we only use a limited subset of Javascript, you will only need a basic knowledge of Javascript to use WebPPL).

-This program uses most of the available JS syntax:
+This example program uses most of the Javascript syntax that is available in WebPPL:

 ~~~~
+// function definition using JS's Math library

-var verboseLog = function(x) {
+var verboseLog = function(x){
     if (x<=0 || window.isNaN(x)) {
       print("Input " + x + " was not a positive number");
       return null;